-As an advocate with both the Safe Routes to School National Partnership and locally with Bike&Walk Montclair, I was asked to be a co-guest lecturer for the Urban Planning & Policy Development Graduate Program at Rutgers University.
+As an advocate with both the Safe Routes Partnership and locally with Bike&Walk Montclair, I was asked to be a co-guest lecturer for the Urban Planning & Policy Development Graduate Program at Rutgers University.
 Professor John Pucher, author of City Cycling, wrote to me and Kimberli Craft, Montclair Township Engineer, to say, “Our ped/bike seminar attracts the very best grad students in the entire Bloustein School.
 They are passionately devoted to walking and cycling.
 It would be truly wonderful to have you speak about your involvement with Montclair's many successful initiatives.”

 Kim and I agreed immediately to present a case study of advocacy and implementation in Montclair Township over the last ten years.
 Professor Pucher introduced us as New Jersey's “Dynamic Duo.”

 How to Walk Like an Advocate

 I asked the students to comment on this quote: “You are not stuck in traffic.
 You are traffic.”